Operation David: Withdrawal to the Gort Line

 In a meeting between Gort and his corps commanders on 22 May, it was agreed that the Escaut Line could not be held for long and a withdrawal was planned for the following night, 23/24 May.
-In the meantime, in a chaotic series of meetings at Ypres, General Maxime Weygand, who had recently taken over from Gamelin, proposed to King Leopold and Billotte a new defensive line in which the Belgians would defend the River Lys while on 23/24 May, the British would withdraw to their border defences, the Gort Line, which it was hoped would allow the BEF to attack south at the vulnerable flank of Army Group A on 26 May.
-Weygand had hoped that the Belgians would retire to the shorter defensive line of the River Yser as they had in 1914; however Leopold was unwilling to abandon so much Belgian soil and perhaps, viewed in retrospect, indicating that he had no intention of fighting a prolonged campaign.
-Although Gort knew that the meeting was planned, a communication breakdown at his headquarters meant that he knew neither the time or the location and was finally located by Belgian staff officers.
+At a chaotic series of meetings at Ypres, General Maxime Weygand, who had recently taken over from Gamelin, proposed to King Leopold and Billotte a new defensive line in which the Belgians would defend the River Lys while on 23/24 May, the British would withdraw to their border defences, the Gort Line, which it was hoped would allow the BEF to attack south at the vulnerable flank of Army Group A on 26 May.
+Weygand had hoped that the Belgians would retire to the shorter defensive line of the River Yser as they had in 1914.

+Leopold was unwilling to abandon so much of Belgium and perhaps, viewed in retrospect, indicating that he had no intention of fighting a long campaign.
+Although Gort knew of the meeting, a communication breakdown at his headquarters meant that he knew neither the time or the location and was finally located by Belgian staff officers.
 Weygand had left before Gort arrived, believing that Gort had been absent deliberately.
 In a final meeting, Weygand's plan was agreed without Gort being able to explain the difficulties to him.
 Billotte was fatally injured in a traffic accident on his way back to his headquarters, sowing further confusion.

-Starting on 17 May, Gort began to improvise formations in an effort to prevent the BEF's exposed southern flank from Army Group B. These forces used the canal from Gravelines on the coast through Saint-Omer, Béthune and La Bassée, known as the Canal Line.
-Forward of this line, the town of Arras was being held by a determined British garrison and in order to support them, a modest force led by Gott's only heavy armour, the 1st Army Tank Brigade, attacked south on 21 May.
-Although the Battle of Arras came as a shock to the Germans, it achieved little in real terms.
+Starting on 17 May, Gort began to improvise formations to protect the southern BEF flank from Army Group B. These forces used the canal from Gravelines on the coast through Saint-Omer, Béthune and La Bassée, known as the Canal Line.
+Forward of this line, the town of Arras was being held by a determined British garrison and to support them, a modest force led by Gott's only heavy armour, the 1st Army Tank Brigade, attacked south on 21 May.
+Although the Battle of Arras came as a shock to the Germans, it achieved little.

 The withdrawal from the Escaut went smoothly on the southern end of the line, with light armour again providing an effective rearguard.
-However, in the far north, 44th Division had difficulty contacting all their units.
-Since there were no radios below battalion levels and the field telephone lines had been disrupted by heavy shelling and bombing, messages had to be sent by runners or in vehicles, many of which fell victim to enemy fire.
-For the first time in the campaign, the Germans continued to push forwards at night and the 44th and neighbouring 4th Division had to fight their way out.
+In the far north, the 44th Division had difficulty contacting all their units.
+Since there were no radios below battalion levels and the field telephone lines had been disrupted by artillery and bombing, messages had to be sent by runners or in vehicles, many of which fell victim to German fire.
+For the first time in the campaign, the Germans continued to push forwards at night and the 44th Division and neighbouring 4th Division had to fight their way out.